 Certificate of Analysis

-Published released-batch COAs for Lipo-C, every lot HPLC-verified.
+Representative COA previews for Lipo-C; request the certificate matched to the offered or supplied lot from sales.
 These are previews — request the full high-resolution certificate for any lot.

 Browse all published COAsRegulatory note